MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

 	Test Coverage: The application is thoroughly tested using the pytest framework.
 All modules, functions, and features have been tested with a coverage rate of 91%.
 	Code Quality: The codebase adheres to PEP 8 standards, ensuring readability and maintainability.
 Testing also includes running pylint to maintain code quality.

-## To Run the Applications:

-	To run the Interactive Calculator: python main.py I

-	To perform the calculation directly from Command Line:  python main.py 2 3 add

-## Command-Line Interface (REPL) :

-	Implemented a Read-Eval-Print Loop (REPL) to facilitate direct interaction with the calculator to

-	To Perform arithmetic operations (Add, Subtract, Multiply, and Divide)

-	Management of calculation history.

 ## Design Patterns